 Gene Dunn is the Chairman of Monarch Industries Ltd. of Winnipeg, a leading Canadian manufacturing company.
-In addition to serving on the Boyd Board of Trustees, he is also a member of the Board of the Winnipeg Blue Bombers Football Club, the Winnipeg Steelers Hockey Club and of Cubresa Corporation, a medical imaging company.
-He is past Chairman of the Board of Governors for Balmoral Hall School for Girls and past Chairman of the Winnipeg Blue Bombers Football Club.
-Mr. Dunn is also the past Chairman of the Board of Governors of the Canadian Football League (CFL).
+In addition to serving on the Boyd Board of Trustees, he is also a member of the Board of Cubresa Corporation, a medical imaging company.
+He is Past Chairman of the Board of Governors for Balmoral Hall School for Girls and Past Chairman of the Winnipeg Blue Bombers Football Club.
+Mr. Dunn is also the Past Chairman of the Board of Governors of the Canadian Football League.